LaboratoireMecaniqueLille/crappy/docs/source/tutorials/modifiers.rst

 :doc:`../concepts/choosing_custom_object_type` for that choice.

 The :doc:`../crappy_docs/modifiers` reference lists the built-in Modifiers.
-If none matches the required calculation, see :ref:`the custom Modifier tutorial
+If none matches the required calculation, see :doc:`custom_modifier`.
-<tutorials/custom_objects:1. custom modifiers>`.

 Continue with :doc:`generator_conditions` to make a command change when a measured label reaches a limit.